fleschutz/CWTS/README.md

 The C++ Warnings Test Suite (CWTS)
 ==================================

 **C++ compiler warnings are extremely helpful to prevent software bugs from the beginning on.
-Problem is C++ compilers and code analyzers detect some BUT not every possible warning!
-To check the coverage of a given compiler/analyzer this repo provides a collection of 68 test cases (in the 📂[tests](tests/) subfolder with a .cpp source code file for each test case).**
+However, most warnings are either undetected or not shown by the current warning level.
+To check the coverage of your compiler this repo provides a collection of 68 test cases (in the 📂[tests](tests/) subfolder, each .cpp file is a test case).**

 🔧 Requirements & Installation